thecryptofruit/swarm/doc/incentives.md

 chunk can be served from cache, without the need to "purchase" the chunk again.

-Store requests are worth storing, because of the possibility that this information may be profitably "sold" by serving lookups in the future.
-Note, however, that the risk of them never being requested is quite high, especially if the price for the service is low enough for people to push information that they do not want to retrieve in the future.
-This is why store requests need to be expensive.
+One reason store requests are worth storing, because of the possibility that this information may be profitably "sold" by serving lookups in the future and because the whole swarm losing the chunk makes nodes that have received it liable through Swarm Contract.

 In general, it is expected that a certain chunk is going to be looked up much more often than it is stored.
 From a certain node's perspective, the